-Variation, or parent-child, relationships – similar versions of an item displayed on a single listing page – are designed to help customers find products more quickly and help them easily compare different versions of items.
-But are they really worth it?
+Product variations, or parent-child relationships – similar versions of an item displayed on a single listing page – are designed to help customers find products more quickly and help them easily compare different versions of items.
+But are product variations really worth it?
 Absolutely!

 Product variations can be a powerful way to improve your Amazon listings.
 Among their many benefits is their ability to significantly improve the customer experience as well as your products’ presence within Amazon’s search algorithm.

 Because variations list all versions of an item on a single page, purchasers spend less time and effort clicking back out to search results.
 This reduces the effort required to find the specific item they want and easily purchase it.
 They see all versions at once, making it easier to compare and choose what best fits their needs.
 And they can see all the relevant items regardless of their search rank.
 When variations are listed separately, if one item is on page one of search results, other versions may be lost several pages deep, where few consumers venture.